Apo Agua at the Frontlines of Sustainable Water

 With construction works for the penstock, 10-km raw water pipelines, and water treatment plant well underway, overall construction is on track to be completed by the first half of 2021.

-Once the DCBWSP operates in the first half of 2021, the water availability in all service connections will improve and Davaoeños can experience a 24/7 water supply service with adequate water pressure in their households.
+Once the DCBWSP operates in the first half of 2021, the water availability in all service connections that will be served by the project will improve with 24/7 water supply availability and adequate pressure